ideka/AugTyr/README.md

   * `"All"` Autoload the route on every map change (not recommended, as instances are considered different maps).

-  * `"Existing"` Autoload the map's route if it has one created for it only.
+  * `"Existing"` Autoload the route when entering a map that has a route created for it.

   * `"NonInstances"` Autoload routes when entering any map that's not an instance (beware, this relies on an updated game database to determine if a map is an instance).